 Although the Amsterdam style has a similarity to the German style in the use of mallets it is based on a totally different movement and technique.
 The Amsterdam school uses a grip where the stick lies against or above the lower joint of the forefinger, with the thumb underneath.
 The result is an optimal rebound of the mallet that is reflected in the fingers, wrist and the arm.
 In this grip the mallet will make an angle with a horizontal hand and arm of app.
 75 degrees and has a perfect starting point to begin a beat.

 One of the major problems for a timpanist is to achieve a prominent, distinctive sound and the right timing, because the basic colour of the drum is dark and the position of the timpani is at the back of the orchestra.
-A choice has to be made and in general the first choice will be that of a hard mallet.
+A choice has to be made and in general the first choice and often a conductors suggestion, will be that of a hard mallet.
 The result is a loss of tone [pitch] and an augmentation of the drum sound, more surface sound, less kettle, enhancing the drum side of the timpano.
 In Amsterdam we opt for a very clear pitch, thus enhancing the bass character of the drum based on the perspective that a clear pitch will project the presence of the timpani.

 We combine this choice of colour with a very active playing, [a lot of speed in the movement] ,which will have a positive affect on the timing.